argoproj-labs/argocd-notifications/docs/triggers_and_templates/index.md

 # Overview

-Triggers and templates are configured in the `config.yaml` field of the `argocd-notification-cm` ConfigMap:
+Triggers and template should be configured in the ConfigMap `argocd-notification-cm` inside the entry `config.yaml`, or you can add single trigger/template using the patterns of `trigger.NAME` / `template.NAME` where each entry.
+The process will read all the `trigger.NAME` / `template.NAME` entries and than merge them with `config.yaml`.

 ```yaml
 {!argocd-notifications-cm.yaml!}